DivadNojnarg/CaPO4Sim/README.md

 - modals can now be hidden (via a switch)
 - userMenu in the header which displays the physiological state of the organism (sick, healthy, ...).
 It reacts to case studies...
+- improve the navigation in the main network: can filter what to display or not
+- change node size/arrow width
+- the graph scales automatically (use visEvent with beforeDrawing and scale = 0.6) when some components are added or removed
+- update the help section

 ## Changelog version 3 (global app)